Line Fire flares up, prompts new evacuation order in San Bernardino County

-New evacuation orders were issued for a community in San Bernardino County due to a flare-up from the Line Fire Sunday afternoon.
+New evacuation orders were issued for a community in San Bernardino County due to a flare-up Sunday from the Line Fire.

-As of 4:23 p.m. the San Bernardino County sheriff issued an evacuation order for the Seven Oaks community, and an evacuation warning was issued for the community of Angelus Oaks.
+As of 4:23 p.m. the San Bernardino County sheriff issued an evacuation order for the Seven Oaks community, and an evacuation warning was issued for the communities of Angelus Oaks and the Boulder Bay area of Big Bear.

+The flare-up was caused by higher temperatures and lower humidity.
+Flames were active in areas that have yet to burn, leaving a lot of unburned fuel, the U.S. Forest Service tells NBC4.

 Get top local stories in Southern California delivered to you every morning.
 Sign up for NBC LA's News Headlines newsletter.